thecartercenter/nemo-docs/content/submitsms/submitsms.rst

 2. Click :guilabel:`Regenerate`.
 3. Click :guilabel:`Save`.

-Activating SMS authentication adds extra security to ELMO by ensuring that the registered phone number and the authentication code belong to the same user.
+Activating SMS authentication adds extra security to NEMO/ELMO by ensuring that the registered phone number and the authentication code belong to the same user.
 All SMS submissions that do not meet both these conditions are rejected.

 Submitting SMS responses
 ------------------------

-To submit forms to ELMO via SMS, the following is required:
+To submit forms to NEMO/ELMO via SMS, the following is required:

 - Mobile phone.
 - Phone credit.
-- :ref:`SMS-able ELMO form <smsable>` with three letter unique code listed in the SMS Composition Guide.
+- :ref:`SMS-able NEMO/ELMO form <smsable>` with three letter unique code listed in the SMS Composition Guide.
-- The ELMO number to which the SMS will be submitted.
+- The NEMO/ELMO number to which the SMS will be submitted.

 To submit a form:

-1. Type the ELMO phone number.
+1. Type the NEMO/ELMO phone number.
 2. If the user authentication code is required, type the code followed by a space.
 3. Type the form code followed by a space.
 4. For each question, type the number of the question followed by the answer selected followed by a space.